 - Valid identity card or passport

 Most students set up an automatic monthly transfer agreement (Dauerauftrag) to pay their rent since it’s so convenient.
-To pay for utilities and a landline telephone, on the other hand, you are likely to be asked to supply bank account information and sign an Einzugsermächtigung, or permission for the utility company to automatically withdraw your bill payment monthly.
-It's common and quite safe and, like the Dauerauftrag, can save you a lot of time and headaches.
+To pay for utilities and a landline telephone, on the other hand, you are likely to be asked to supply bank account information and sign an Einzugsermächtigung, i.e. a permission for the utility company to automatically withdraw your monthly bill payment.
+This is common and, like the Dauerauftrag, can save you time and unnecessary hassles.

 ... the bank you choose exempts students from routine fees (most do), and that it doesn’t charge extra for using its cash machines.
 You should also check with your bank in your home country about exchange rates and how they handle transfers.